True North at the site of the new Arden Station

 Behind the Wheel Conversation

-Convened by Christine Eid, the ‘Behind the Wheel’ conversation, with Melbourne’s former taxi drivers, focuses on Lebanese migration and the taxi business.
+Convened by Christine Eid, the ‘Behind the Wheel’ conversation with some of Melbourne’s former taxi drivers focuses on Lebanese migration and the rich diversity of the taxi business.
 Read more

 Madame Brussels SLV Display

 Curated by Christine Eid, a new display at the State Library Victoria showcases ‘Madame Brussels: Melbourne’s Queen of Harlotry’.